jeffmcmahan/aro/README.md

 ## Type Declarations

-Aro relies on the [`protocheck`](https://github.com/jeffmcmahan/protocheck) library for all type checking functionality, and Aro's API directly exposes the composable higher-order types implemented by `protocheck`, as well (read further).
+Aro relies on the [Protocheck](https://github.com/jeffmcmahan/protocheck) library for all type checking functionality, and Aro's API directly exposes the composable higher-order types implemented by Protocheck, as well (read further).

 ### Simple Types

-The `protocheck` library implements simple types with semantics that keep to the type definitions in the ES6 spec, with two exception: arrays and functions are not considered `Object` instances.
+Protocheck implements simple types with semantics that keep to the type definitions in the ES6 spec, with two exception: arrays and functions are not considered `Object` instances.

 * Any `class` or constructor function (`String`, `Date`, `YourClass`, etc.).
 * `Object` is any non-primitive except functions, arrays, and null-proto objects.